Pam Bondi Testifies in Closed-Door House Hearing on Epstein Files Handling

 Key Facts

-- Former Attorney General Pam Bondi is appearing before House lawmakers investigating Jeffrey Epstein’s sexual abuse cases.
+- Former Attorney General Pam Bondi appeared before House lawmakers investigating Jeffrey Epstein’s sexual abuse cases.

-- Bondi is participating in a closed-door, transcribed interview with the House Oversight Committee.
+- Bondi participated in a closed-door, transcribed interview as part of the House Oversight Committee's investigation.

 What Happened